comelyio/comely/src/Comely/IO/Translator/README.md

-# Translations Component
+# Translator Component

-Translations component for your Comely apps
+Translator component for your Comely apps

 ## Prerequisites